shivambegin/Neovim/README.md

 ## Installation
  > Install requires Neovim nightly but might works on latest stable release.
 Always review the code before installing a configuration.

  > Make sure you delete or backup your old neovim configuration to somewhere safe before installing this one.

-### Backup linux &MacOS
+### Backup for linux & MacOS

 ```bash
 # required